CUAir/Autopilot/docs/groundstation.rst

     a. vagrant ssh
     b. cd interop/server
+    c. source venv/bin/activate
-    c. python manage.py flush (This will flush the database - do not do this if you want to keep the current database - see below for storing a dump)
+    d. python manage.py flush (This will flush the database - do not do this if you want to keep the current database - see below for storing a dump)
-    d. python manage.py loaddata template_mission.json
+    e. python manage.py loaddata template_mission.json

 4. Now the mission must be set up on the interop server to match the mission in Ardupilot